 Great Basin National Park

-One of the lesser visited national parks in the USA, Great Basin National Park offers diverse landscapes and a lot to see and do.
+One of the least visited national parks in the USA, Great Basin National Park offers diverse landscapes and a lot to see and do.
 Ideally, plan on spending at least a couple of days in the park, so you can enjoy the major sights.

 Walk the Bristlecone Pine Trail through the grove of ancient bristlecone trees, the oldest living organisms on the planet.
 Some of these trees are several thousands of years old!
 They grow in a twisted fashion, and make for awesome photos.
 The trail offers interpretive signage to help you learn more about the trees.